Skip to main content

 • a workflow you are building

-Each thread becomes a focused workspace for that topic.
+Each chat thread becomes a focused workspace for that topic.

 In those environments, each email conversation you open in your inbox already functions as a thread in Vega.
 When you interact with Vega in that email conversation, Vega uses the email thread as the context for the discussion.